 As you can see, chargebacks are quite costly for an agency – money, time, and a high percentage of consistent chargebacks may even result in the closure of your merchant account.
 There are several reasons why a consumer may dispute a credit or debit card charge.
 Many have to do with issues surrounding the purchase of physical products.
 Within the ARM industry, chargebacks are mainly received for the following reasons:

 - Other Fraud: Card Absent Environment (Reason Code 10.4)

 - No Authorization (Reason Code 11.3)

 Tips to Reduce Collection Agency Chargebacks

 Identity theft and fraud are the leading causes of card-not-present (CNP) chargebacks.
 You can reduce the occurrence by adhering to your payment processors’ suggestions or rule sets.
 To illustrate, in a CNP environment, this may include IP address capture, digital signatures, or other data that identifies the transaction’s payment authorization and nature.

 2. Offer Excellent Customer Service

 Another reason why consumers dispute a credit card charge is when they don’t clearly understand what payment is being made for.
 Many state they feel pressured to making a payment or agreeing to a payment plan that is not realistic for their budget.
 Providing excellent customer service with informed and trained agents dramatically reduces this occurrence.
 Make sure contact information for your agency is marked on all correspondences and fully disclosed on your website.
 It shouldn’t be a run around for a consumer to reach you.
-If it becomes to difficult to track your business down or speaking with live agents isn’t a pleasant experience, it is much easier to contact their issuing bank to initiate a chargeback.
-Long story short, offering quality customer service in any industry is never a bad thing.
+If it becomes too difficult to track your business down or speaking with live agents isn’t a pleasant experience, it is much easier to contact their issuing bank to initiate a chargeback.
+To conclude, offering quality customer service in any industry is never a bad thing.